Best Belgian Waffle Recipe

 - In a large bowl, whisk together the flour, baking powder, baking soda, and salt.

 - Pour the liquid mixture into the flour mixture, whisking to combine.
-Do not over-mix; batter will be lumpy but no streaks of flour should remain.
+Do not over-mix; the batter will be lumpy but no streaks of flour should remain.

 - Add the egg whites to a bowl and whip, using an immersion blender or a mixer with a whisk attachment.
-Once the egg whites are foamy, slowly pour in the sugar down the edge of the bowl, continuing to whip until medium-stiff peaks form.
+Once the egg whites are foamy, slowly pour the sugar down the edge of the bowl, continuing to whip until medium-stiff peaks form.

 - Gently fold the egg whites into the batter until no large streaks of egg whites remain.